labstreaminglayer/App-AudioCapture/README.md

   * If a firewall complains, allow the app to connect to the network.
   * Please allow microphone access if asked.
   * You should now have a stream on your lab network that has type "Audio" and its name is the name entered in the GUI.
 Note that you cannot close the app while it is linked.

+# Build

+The build instructions for this app are mostly the same as the [generic LSL App build instructions](https://labstreaminglayer.readthedocs.io/dev/app_build.html).
+Qt5 Multimedia module is required.
+On Ubuntu this does not come with qt5 by default.
+Install it with `sudo apt-get install qtmultimedia5-dev`.

 # Further Notes